PRNV0612/portfolio/README.md

 ## Acknowledgments

-This repository is forked from [Chetan Verma](https://github.com/inclinedadarsh)'s [React Portfolio Template](https://github.com/inclinedadarsh/portfolio.git).
+This repository is forked from [Adarsh Dubey](https://github.com/inclinedadarsh)'s [React Portfolio Template](https://github.com/inclinedadarsh/portfolio.git).
 Head over to his repo for more.